Is Dr Sue Comerford leaving?

 If you are aged 60 or over, or under 60 and have significant health issues please call the clinic ASAP and speak to our nurse about your eligibility for anti viral medications.

-If you feel unwell with any symptoms of coronavirus (COVID-19), however mild, you should test yourself.
-If you have any fever, chills, cough, sore throat, shortness of breath, runny nose, and loss of sense of smell or taste - stay home, don’t go in to work; don’t go shopping; and don’t visit friends and family.
-You can test with a rapid antigen test (RAT) Please contact the Coronavirus hotline on 1800 675 398 or call the clinic to speak with our nurse if you have any concerns.
+If you feel unwell with any symptoms of coronavirus (COVID-19) you should test yourself.
+If you have any fever, chills, cough, sore throat, shortness of breath, runny nose, and loss of sense of smell or taste - stay home, don’t go in to work, don’t go shopping; and don’t visit friends and family.
+If you do need to go out PLEASE WEAR A MASK.
+You can test with a rapid antigen test (RAT).

 For the safety of all our staff, doctors and other patients please do not enter the clinic if you have any respiratory symptoms or if you have had covid 19 in the last 7 days.